open5e/open5e/source/classes/druid.rst

 druid level (rounded down).
 You then revert to your normal form unless you expend another use of this feature.
 You can revert to your normal form earlier by using a bonus action on your turn.
-You automatically revert if you fall unconscious, drop to 0 hit points, or die.
+You automatically revert if you fall :ref:`srd:unconscious`, drop to 0 hit points, or die.

 While you are transformed, the following rules apply: